forgewiki/forgewiki/tutorials/damage-over-time.md

 * Branch - this takes a condition and will continue execution through 1 of 2 paths of pins.
 Although they don't look it, the true and false pins can only connect to other diamond pins.
 * Custom events - these come in pairs: a "trigger" node and "on" node.
 These act like function calls and can allow you to better organize the graph.
 * Spawn and Delete objects - these are self explanatory.
-* Traits - these are important for modifying the traits of players at any given moment and are key to making unique game modes.
+* Traits - these are important for modifying the traits of players at any given moment and are key to making unique game mechanics.

 #### Configure Nodes {#part-3-config}